Anupama-shri/Study-assisstant/readme.md

 ---

+#  Usage

+1. Enter your study notes or any topic.
+2. Select either:
+   -  Flashcards
+   -  Quiz
+3. Click **Generate**.
+4. Study using the generated flashcards or quiz.
+5. Review wrong answers if needed.
+6. Revisit previous study sessions using the History Sidebar.

+---

-# 🧠 AI Usage
+#  AI Usage

-The application sends the user's study notes to a Large Language Model through a secure backend API.
+The application sends user notes to an LLM through a secure backend API.

-The model is instructed to return **structured JSON** instead of plain text.
+The AI is instructed to always return **structured JSON** instead of raw text.

-Depending on the selected mode, the model generates:

-### Flashcards
+## Flashcard Format

 ```json
 {